Top 10 Emmental Cheese Substitutes for Your Recipes – Out of Stock? Try These!

 Features

-• Flavor: Mild, milky
+• Flavor: Mild, milky, slightly tangy

 • Texture: Soft, stringy when melted